 National Safe Place's Txt 4 Help: When youth text the word SAFE and their current location (street address, city and state) to the number 69866, they'll receive the address of the nearest Safe Place site and a phone number for the local youth shelter.

 The National Runaway Safeline: Youth can call 1-800-RUNAWAY or chat live on the NRS website for confidential support and referrals to service providers.
 They may also qualify for a free bus ticket home.

-Josh Aderson Foundation.org/resources/ for those in crisis - suicide hotline - and other help.
+Josh Aderson Foundation - For those in crisis; suicide hotline and other help available.

-"CREATING A WELCOMING CAMPUS AND COMMUNITY" shows LGBTQ students on-campus and online resources they can use to make their college experience more welcoming and supportive.
+AC Online: Creating a Welcoming Campus and Community - Lesbian, gay, bisexual, transgender and questioning (LGBTQ) youth can experience depression at higher rates.
+This page provides LGBTQ students with on-campus and online resources they can use to make their college experience more welcoming and supportive.
 Features interviews with the Director of the LGBT Resource Center at UC-San Francisco, and the Coordinator of Portland State University's Queer Resource Center.

 The Trevor Project, Lifeline and TrevorChat - Youth who are feeling alone, confused or in crisis can call 1-866-488-7386 or chat online with a trained advocate.
 The Trevor Project provides crisis intervention and suicide prevention services to LGBTQ young people.